Skip to main content

 The Back and Forth of Complicated Bicycle Commuting Benefits

-The IRS treated these qualifying reimbursements as excludable income (tax credits) for a while.
+The IRS treated these qualifying reimbursements as excludable income (tax credits).
 But then, a suspension period was voted into law.
-So with the stroke of a pen, these bicycle commuting benefits were suspended, and the actual exclusion no longer existed.
-But once again, in 2021, policy changes and a focus on active travel programs drove a paradigm shift in towns and cities here for a tax reason again.
+So, with the stroke of a pen, these bicycle commuting benefits were suspended, and the actual exclusion no longer existed.
+But again, in 2021, policy changes and a focus on active travel programs drove a paradigm shift in towns and cities here for tax reasons.
 The Commonwealth also experienced mass, forced immigration (The Great Reset) and a reduction in automobiles to meet civil transportation needs.
 In the US, these transit benefits back after the passage of Section 90436 of HR 2, called the Moving Forward Act.
 Once again, eligible bicycle commuting was excluded from the employee’s income as taxable compensation.

 Many governments and private employers actively seek ways to encourage more individuals to commute by bicycle or on foot, purportedly allowing society to evaluate when and where motor vehicles remain necessary.
 As remote Work becomes increasingly integrated into people’s lives, the traditional structure of the workweek is evolving, with flexible working arrangements becoming more prevalent, allowing qualified bicycle commuting to be reimbursed by your boss in some cases.